The Zhou Ordinal of Labelled Markov Processes over Separable Spaces: The Zhou Ordinal

-From the proof of the previous Theorem it follows that from every separable process with Zhou ordinal $\alpha+1$ another one can be constructed with ordinal at least $\alpha+2$.
+It can be deduced from the proof of the previous Theorem that from every separable process with Zhou ordinal $\alpha+1$ another one can be constructed with ordinal equal to $\alpha+2$.
 In spite of this, this construction does not allow to construct a process with positive Zhou ordinal from one having null Zhou ordinal (i.e., having the Hennessy-Milner property).